 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), career opportunities for fitness trainers and instructors are expected to grow 8% from 2014-2024.
+According to the U.S. Bureau of Labor Statistics (BLS), career opportunities for fitness trainers and instructors are expected to grow 13% from 2018-2028.
 This increase is due to companies understanding the importance of employee physical fitness and aging baby boomers becoming more concerned about their health.
-The BLS shows that the average annual salary for a fitness trainer or aerobics instructor was $40,970 per year, as of May 2015.
+The BLS shows that the average annual salary for a exercise trainer and group fitness instructor was $45,110 per year, as of May 2019.

 Certification in personal training ensures that professionals have up-to-date knowledge in all aspects of exercise and nutrition.
 Although certification is not mandatory, some employers prefer to hire certified personal trainers.
 The American Council on Exercise (ACE) offers several fitness certifications, including one for personal trainers.
 The ACE certification consists of an exam that trainers prepare for on their own.
 After signing up for the test, students receive study materials from ACE.